onnx/onnx-mlir/README.md

 ninja >= 1.10.2
 ```

-Help to update the prerequisite are found [here](docs/Prerequisite.md).
+Help to update the prerequisites is found [here](docs/Prerequisite.md).

 At any point in time, ONNX MLIR depends on a specific commit of the LLVM project that has been shown to work with the project.
 Periodically the maintainers need to move to a more recent LLVM level.
-Among other things, this requires that the commit string in (utils/clone-mlir.sh) be updated.
+Among other things, this requires to update the commit string in (utils/clone-mlir.sh).
 When updating ONNX MLIR, it is good practice to check that the commit string of the MLIR/LLVM is the same as the one listed in that file.

 ### Build on Linux or OSX